geneontology/noctua_app_stack/production/PRODUCTION_README.md

 For testing:

-- `go-deploy --workspace ___-noctua-test-YYYY-MM-DD --working-directory aws -verbose --conf config-instance.yaml`
+- `go-deploy --workspace noctua-development-YYYY-MM-DD --working-directory aws -verbose --conf config-instance.yaml`
-- `go-deploy --workspace ___-noctua-test-YYYY-MM-DD --working-directory aws -verbose --conf config-stack.yaml`
+- `go-deploy --workspace noctua-development-YYYY-MM-DD --working-directory aws -verbose --conf config-stack.yaml`
-- `go-deploy --workspace ___-noctua-test-YYYY-MM-DD --working-directory aws -verbose -destroy`
+- `go-deploy --workspace noctua-development-YYYY-MM-DD --working-directory aws -verbose -destroy`

 The deploy command can be tested before instantiation with the 'dry-run' option:

-- `go-deploy --workspace ___-noctua-test--YYYY-MM-DD --working-directory aws -verbose -dry-run  --conf config-stack.yaml`
+- `go-deploy --workspace noctua-development-YYYY-MM-DD --working-directory aws -verbose -dry-run  --conf config-stack.yaml`

-The instance name of the server will be `__-noctua-test-YYYY-MM-DD.geneontology.io`
+The instance name of the server will be `noctua-development-YYYY-MM-DD.geneontology.io`

-A barista instance will be created on `__-barista-test-YYYY-MM-DD.geneontology.io`
+A barista instance will be created on `barista-development-YYYY-MM-DD.geneontology.io`

 Copy the above commands into a text editor and update the workspace names.